AevaOnline/supply-chain-synthesis/README.md

 failed to account for, distinction.

-In the end, I will consider this effort a wild success if it facilitates more efficient communication of designs and expectations between domain expters.
+In the end, I will consider this effort a wild success if it facilitates more efficient communication of designs and expectations between domain expters, and helps the community-at-large identify gaps in the supply chain which we can collectively work to secure.

 Status
 ----